ricksteam/recastdetourjs/README.md

+This project has been moved to https://github.com/crowdedjs/crowded.
+Please Use that repo.
+This repository has been archived.
 # Recast Detour ported to JavaScript

 This is a JavaScript implementation of the Recast Navigation [library](https://github.com/recastnavigation/recastnavigation), also called Recast Detour.
 This implementation is not a direct implementation, but a port of the Java [port](https://github.com/ppiastucki/recast4j).